Hermeto Pascoal: International fame

 Pascoal initially caught the international public's attention with an appearance on Miles Davis's 1971 album Live-Evil, which featured him on three pieces, which he also composed.
 Davis allegedly called Pascoal "the most impressive musician in the world".
 Later collaborations involved fellow Brazilian musicians Airto Moreira and Flora Purim.
 From the late 1970s onward, he has mostly led his own groups, playing at many prestigious venues, such as the Montreux Jazz Festival in 1979.
 Other members of the group have included bassist Itibere Zwarg, pianist Jovino Santos-Neto and percussionists Nene, Pernambuco, and Zabelê.

 Between 1996 and 1997, Pascoal worked on a book project called Calendário do Som, which contains a song for every day of the year, including 29 February, so that everyone would have a song for their birthday.

 He later returned to the Jabour neighborhood in Bangu, Rio de Janeiro, where he spent much of his time composing, rehearsing and hosting musicians from all over the world.

 In 2019, his album Hermeto Pascoal e Sua Visão Original do Forró won the Latin Grammy Award for Best Portuguese Language Roots Album.

-Personal life and death
+Personal life

 Pascoal was married to Ilza da Silva, to whom he dedicated many compositions, from 1954 until her death in 2000.
 They had six children, Jorge, Fábio, Flávia, Fátima, Fabiula, and Flávio, and many grandchildren.
 Hermeto was later married to Aline Morena from 2003 until 2016, while living in Curitiba, Paraná, Brazil.

 Pascoal died from multiple organ failure in Rio de Janeiro, on 13 September 2025, at the age of 89.